 Step 4: Collect employee payroll forms.
-This is easiest if you do it during onboarding.
-Forms include W-4, I-9, and Direct Deposit information.
+This is easiest to do during onboarding.
+The forms to collect include the W-4, I-9, and direct deposit information.
 Texas does not have any additional forms.

 Step 6: Calculate payroll and pay employees.
 You can use software, a calculator, or even Excel to calculate payroll.

 Step 7: File payroll taxes with the federal and Texas state government.
 Follow the IRS instructions for federal taxes, including unemployment.

 Step 8.
 File Texas state payroll taxes.
 In Texas, there is no income tax, but you do need to file State Unemployment Insurance taxes each quarter.
 Businesses with fewer than 1,000 employees can file online with an Excel or CSV report, manual entry, entry based on the last report you filed, or a No Wages report if you did not pay wages that quarter.
-Log on to Unemployment Tax Services and follow the directions.
+Log on to Unemployment Tax Services site and follow the directions.

 State UI tax reports are due by the following dates: